Building knowledge about how to support the academic and social success of multilingual learners

 Unpacking the “Long-term English Learner” Label

-In partnership with the WIDA Research Subcommittee, researchers are investigating the size and characteristics of the group of students who remain classified as English learners for six or more years across WIDA states and territories.
-One goal of this research is to more carefully examine how the “long-term English learner” label is applied across different contexts, and what its consequences are for students.
-In addition, researchers are exploring how federal, state and local policies and practices influence the experiences and outcomes of English learners who need different amounts of time and support to achieve criteria for eventual reclassification as English proficient.
+In partnership with the WIDA Research Subcommittee, researchers recently completed a study investigating the size and characteristics of the group of students who remain classified as English learners for six or more years across WIDA states and territories.
+One goal of this research was to more carefully examine how the “long-term English learner” label is applied across different contexts, and what its consequences are for students.

 View our 2018 LTEL Report on the size and characteristics of the long-term EL population across 15 states.